Preservation in a Historical Computing Environment: How to Recover Information from Vintage Tech

 - Using Bulk Extractor to identify personally identifiable information;

 Should you fail to withdraw 48+ hours in advance, thereby preventing your colleagues on the waitlist from filling in your spot, your library account will be charged $10 per missed workshop.
 Please note, it is your responsibility to sign next to your name on the attendance sheet for each workshop session.
 A blank signature spot will result in a penalty charge.

-Instructors: Steve Marks, Digital Preservation Librarian at UTL & Jess Whyte, Digital Preservation Intake Coordinator Librarian
+Instructor: Steve Marks, Digital Preservation Librarian at UTL & Jess Whyte, Digital Assets Librarian

 - Inforum Library